lagoshny/ngx-validation-messages/README.md

 - **#[requiredLength]** in the example above is param placeholder value It means this placeholder will replace to real param passed to **minlength** validator.

-##### Note: You need to pass correct names for param placeholder, otherwise you will get **undefined** value instead param value.
+##### Note: You need to pass correct names for param placeholder, otherwise you will get `undefined` value instead param value.

 To get right param names you need to check what params returns concrete validator when a value is not valid.

-For example **maxlength or minlength** standard validators return length param using **requiredLength** name and we can use its name with param placeholder in a validation message.
+For example **maxlength or minlength** standard validators return passed length param in validation result using **requiredLength** name and we can use its name with param placeholder in a validation message.

 ## Override configured validation messages

-If you want to specify a different message for some validator in the concrete HTML template different from the standard configured message, you can use one of the following ways to override configured validation messages passed to `NgxValidationMessagesModule`.
+If you want to specify a different message for some validator in the concrete HTML template you can use one of the following ways to override configured validation messages passed to `NgxValidationMessagesModule`.

 #### 1. Use `NgxCustomMessageComponent` to override validation message with custom HTML-tag component